Respect the sisterhood. Respect the men who treat their women right.

 I had to think of the perfect slogan to embody this post and there it is.

 We women are fierce competitors with one another.
 This is a biological and psychological reality of our existence.
 We compete for social status, for career and for beauty.
 All of which funnels down into the most innately rooted motivation: to gain and keep the attention of a mate.

 The inner workings of a woman’s mind are a remorseless struggle of self-loathing and exhausting competition.

 No one’s Instagram is real.
 We all want an ass that isn’t possible without a good bout of surgery and starvation.
 Even all of the Insta-Influencers know it’s not real.
-Thee ass, that figure is only possible with the ridiculously awkward pose, you know the one; that ballet foot-thigh winging-lumbar scoliosis pose — we all know those thighs look the same as ours when they are standing up straight.
+Thee ass.
+That figure is only possible with the ridiculously awkward pose — you know the one, the ballerina stance, thigh wing, lumbar-scoliosis pose.
+We all know those thighs look the same as ours when they stand up straight.

 I digress.
 Point is, we compare ourselves to one another, tear ourselves apart and happily tear one another apart for vindication.
 Judging one another is a dirty habit that we should put more effort into breaking.